Medicare Assistance Programs: Explaining the Basics

 Extra Help Benefits

-After you qualify for the Extra Help program, your income and assets will determine if you’re eligible for full or partial Extra Help.
+After you qualify for the Extra Help program, your income and assets will determine if you’re eligible for Extra Help.
 The program offers the following:

 - Pays Part D premiums and Rx deductibles up to state-determined amounts allowed